 For sale by owner properties—"FSBO" sellers—can be left out in the cold without automatic access to list their homes with an MLS as brokers do.
 Many brokers and online services will list them for them for a fee, however.

-- Timeliness - new listings must be entered within a specified length of time.
-Fines are generated if a member doesn't enter the full listing data by the deadline.
-Generally, this is 24 to 48 hours after the listing agreement is signed.
+MLS listings databases are considered the most accurate as far as property details on the internet or elsewhere.
+New listings must be entered within a specified time period.
+Fines can be generated if a member doesn't enter the full listing data by the deadline.
+This is generally from 24 to 48 hours after the listing agreement is signed.

 Complaints and Disputes

-The MLS will normally mandate either mediation, arbitration or both for disputes between members.
-Each local MLS also has an ethics committee to hear complaints from members about the ethics of others.
+MLS organizations normally mandate mediation, arbitration, or both for disputes between members.
+Each local MLS has an ethics committee to hear complaints from members about other members.
 The committee hears both sides of disputes and rules on the situation.
-Many problems have to do with commissions.
+Many of these problems have to do with commissions.

-Procuring Cause - This is a concept that decides which real estate agent is the primary reason for the client's involvement in the transaction.
-In other words, and when it happens most often, who got this buyer to the point of contracting to buy this home?
+"Procuring cause" is a concept that decides which real estate agent is the primary reason for a buyer's involvement in a transaction.
+Who got this buyer to the point of contracting to buy this home?

 The ethics committee will look at this type of situation as a whole and in the context of who did what and when they did it.
 Generally, the buyer's agent will be entitled to the commission if answering a question about the property is all that happened with the listing agent.

 Multiple listing services also try to be the first destination for consumer complaints against members, because the next level is the state licensing board.